helium729/vigna/README.md

 # VIGNA

-Vigna is a CPU core that implements [RISC-V RV32I Instruction Set](http://riscv.org).
+Vigna is a CPU core that implements [RISC-V Instruction Set](http://riscv.org).
+Current supported architecture is RV32I/E[M]

 Tools (gcc, binutils, etc..) can be obtained via the [RISC-V Website](https://riscv.org/software-status/)

-The current version is v1.07
+The current version is v1.21

-**Warning: This project is not fully tested yet, please use with caution in the real world!**
+This version is tested with `riscv-tests`, `dhrystone` and `coremark`.

 **If you find a bug or have any questions, you can create an issue.**